 There are lots of reasons why people aren’t seeking out therapy:

-- We can’t meet in person and that’s definitely a factor (although I find that online therapy is really similar to in-person therapy).
+We can’t meet in person and that’s a factor (although I find that online therapy is really similar to in-person therapy).

 The lull in requests for therapy is completely understandable in many ways.
 What I’m worried about is a few months from now.

-What’s happening in mental health is like the wave receding prior to the tsunami hitting the beach.
+What’s happening in mental health is like the wave receding before the tsunami hitting the beach.